micahwoods/micahwoods.github.io/_posts/2020-08-26-three-rturf-projects-green-speed-zoysia-reports.md

 You may have seen a few posts about [#rturf](https://www.micahwoods.com/category/rturf/) on my personal site.
 I'm writing about that topic over there so I don't clutter up the ATC site with too much data analysis and computer code.
 However, a few readers may be interested in that series, so I'll introduce it here as well.
 And then continue it at [micahwoods.com](https://www.micahwoods.com/).

-[R](https://www.r-project.org/), from the project website description, "is a free software environment for statistical computing and graphics."
+[R](https://www.r-project.org/), from the project website's description, "is a free software environment for statistical computing and graphics."
 This is software that I've been using for almost a decade.
 I have some level of proficiency with some aspects of this software, enough to where I can sometimes write scripts that work correctly the first time I run them, without me having to search the documentation or help pages to find how to do what I want.

 There are plenty of excellent resources for learning R, or the particular things that one might want to use this software for, and this series isn't about that.
 And I'm not a statistician, so this isn't a tutorial on statistics either.
 This is a series about some of the things that I've learned over the years, and that have worked well for me, as I have gone from complete beginner who couldn't read in a file of data to get started, to my current level of being able to work with the software to make charts and do some analyses and create some reports.